-- Retirement of Dato' Adnan bin Shamsuddin as ARC member on 18 August 2021. - Appointment of Encik Nik Feizal Haidi bin Hanafi as Chairman of ARC on 18 August 2021. - Resignation of Datuk Bazlan bin Osman as ARC member on 18 August 2021.
+- Retirement of Dato' Adnan bin Shamsuddin as ARC member on 18 August 2021. - Redesignation of Encik Rezal Zain bin Abdul Rashid as ARC member on 18 August 2021.
+Previously, he was the Chairman of ARC. - Appointment of Encik Nik Feizal Haidi bin Hanafi as Chairman of ARC on 18 August 2021. - Resignation of Datuk Bazlan bin Osman as ARC member on 18 August 2021.

 The qualifications and experience of members of the Committee are disclosed in Our Board of Directors section of this Annual Report.
-The ARC has a written Terms of Reference which is available on the 'Investors' section of the Company's website
+The ARC has a written Terms of Reference which is available on the 'Investors' section of the Company's website.